JoeGosse/marketplace/azure-marketplace-publication-guidelines.md

 4. At this point, do not continue working in the Azure Publishing Portal

 ### 2.3 Create your Seller Dashboard account
 Creating your Seller Dashboard account is a one-time task.
 You should check to make sure your company does not already have a Seller Dashboard account before attempting to create one.
 During the process, we will collect bank account information, tax information, and company address information.
 These are typically obtainable from finance or business contacts.
-For complete instructions on how to create a Seller Dashboard account, see “Create Your Account and Add Payout Information in the Microsoft Seller Dashboard” (http://msdn.microsoft.com/en-us/library/jj552460.aspx)
+For complete instructions on how to create a Seller Dashboard account, see [Create Your Account and Add Payout Information in the Microsoft Seller Dashboard] (http://msdn.microsoft.com/en-us/library/jj552460.aspx)

 1. From the Publishing Portal, click the link that says “seller profile.”
 2. Complete the “Help us protect your account” wizard, which will verify your identity via phone number or email address.